 SUPERVISORY RESPONSIBILITIES: The Volunteer Education Specialist will provide a volunteer orientation, in-depth training on refugee resettlement, student behavior management, and tutoring and will remain a logistical point of contact for volunteers throughout the course of the school year.
 On-site supervision and feedback is overseen by the Refugee Support Specialists.

 COMMITTMENT: An attendance commitment of at least one day per week is requested of all program volunteers.
 Volunteers are responsible for submitting and consistently updating their weekly availability with the volunteer coordinator at the start of their volunteer tenure.

 - Volunteers must be over the age of 17

 - Respect and empathy for students in a multi-cultural classroom

 - Openness to feedback provided by peers and supervisor(s)

-- Willingness to complete agency application process, which includes a background and reference check, an agency volunteer orientation, as well as an additional 3 hour training to promote a safe environment for our kids.
+- Willingness to complete agency application process, which includes a background and reference check and agency volunteer orientation, as well as an additional 3 hour training to promote a safe environment for our kids.

 Indian Creek Elementary

 - General Education